RibbonDiff — User Guide

 👑 marks a Pro feature (available in Pro Trial or Pro Lifetime).
 Click the crown for details.

 RibbonDiff is a side-by-side, editable diff tool for macOS.
-You can type or paste text, or open files 👑 in two panes, edit either side, and RibbonDiff continuously updates a visual diff.
-A center “ribbon” links corresponding changed blocks, helping you follow what moved or changed as you scroll.
+You can type or paste text, or open files 👑 in two panes, edit either side, and RibbonDiff continuously updates a visual diff once both panes contain content.
+If either pane is blank, RibbonDiff hides diff highlights until both sides have text again.
+The editor also behaves much more like a native macOS code editor, with line indent/outdent shortcuts, auto-indent on Return, text-size shortcuts, per-pane Find fields with standard macOS shortcuts, and a subtle current-line highlight.
+The top toolbar row (Wrap, Swap, and Clear) can also be shown or hidden.
+A center "ribbon" links corresponding changed blocks, helping you follow what moved or changed as you scroll.

 Contents